andrews1022/magic-card-or-metal-band/README.md

 Game

-- Decide randomly between picking an Magic Card or Metal Band
+- Decide randomly between picking an Magic Card or Metal Band: `magic-card` or `metal-band`

 - If Magic Card: